Verbon/WinRTMultiBinding/README.md

 Install-Package WinRT-Multibinding-WindowsPhone
 ```

+<b>NOTE:</b> As these packages are obsolete, they are no longer supported.
+So, you should better install portable library version described above for use in your Windows 8.1/Windows Phone 8.1 projects.

 ### General
 This library provides you <b>MultiBindingHelper.MultiBindings</b> attached property which you should initialize with a <b>MultiBindingCollection</b> instance which you should populate with <b>MultiBinding</b> items.
 Instance of <b>MultiBinding</b> class hosts <b>Binding</b> items.